mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 when play begins and the relationship may continue indefinitely.
 Your lover is also an Ally.
 51 You are selected for specialist Psionics Training.
 Throw Psi 9+.
 If you succeed, choose either to: Increase a Talent by 1 level _or_ gain a Power from any other Talent that you are not capable of using.
 You may use this Power by rolling against your Psi but always at
-–3 until you are competent with that Power’s Talent.
+–3 until you are competent with that Power's Talent.
 52 Your work raises your awareness of your psionic powers.
 Roll Psi 8+.
 If successful, gain +1 DM to any one power in any of your trained Talents.
 53 Gain any skill from the tables in this career at level 1.
 However, one of your Psionic Powers in any one Talent of your choice